What is a home inspection?

 What forms of payment do you accept?

 I use Square which is a secure and mobile payment method.
 Square allows me to accept Visa, MasterCard, Discover and American Express.
-I also accept cash (a paper receipt is available) and personal checks (with pre-approval).
+I also accept cash (a receipt is available) and personal checks (with pre-approval).

 How do I get started?